Rick Hall: Success with FAME Studios

 Subsequently, Hall hired the Fame Gang as the new studio band.

 FAME Records was independent in 1962-1963.
 Hall signed a distribution deal with Vee-Jay from October 1963-June 1965.
 He moved his label to Atlantic distribution November 1965–September 1967.
 In May 1969 to May 1971, the label was distributed by Capitol, and finally, to United Artists from May 1972 until approximately April 1974.

 The studio continued to do well through the 1970s and Hall was able to convince Capitol Records to distribute FAME recordings.
 In 1971, he was named Producer of the Year by Billboard magazine, a year after having been nominated for a Grammy Award in the same category.
 In the same year, Mac Davis recorded the first of his 12 albums at the FAME studio; four of the songs later received gold and platinum records.

 Through the 1970s, Hall continued moving back towards country music, producing hits for Mac Davis, Bobbie Gentry, Jerry Reed, and the Gatlin Brothers, as well as returning to work for the Osmonds as they moved to country.
 He also worked with the songwriter and producer Robert Byrne to help a local bar band, Shenandoah, top the national Hot Country Songs chart several times in the 1980s and 1990s.
 Hall's publishing staff of in-house songwriters wrote some of the biggest country hits in those decades.
 His publishing catalog included "I Swear" written by Frank Myers and Gary Baker.
 In 1985 he was inducted into the Alabama Music Hall of Fame, his citation referring to him as the "Father of Muscle Shoals Music."

 In 2007, Hall reactivated the FAME Records label through a distribution deal with EMI.

 Artists who recorded at FAME in subsequent years include Gregg Allman who recorded the Southern Blood LP, Drive-By Truckers, Jason Isbell, Tim McGraw with his hit "I Like It, I Love It", the Dixie Chicks, George Strait, Martina McBride, Kenny Chesney and others.

+Other work in production

+Working with executive producer Bob Skaff, Hall was both producer and engineer on the Lovin' the Night Away album by The Dillman Band which was released in 1981.